tomaskontrimas/KDE/README.md

 ## Usage

-Add `KDE` location to the PYTHONPATH and copy supplied models directory with config file example to your working directory.
+Add `KDE` containing folder to the PYTHONPATH and copy supplied models directory with config file example to your working directory.